ptrk95/MMM-MusicOnDemand/README.md

 #### Preinstalled Chromium/Chrome not launching or "Initializing..." all the time
 That's most likely a versioning error between puppeteer and your installation of Chromium/Chrome!

 Try:
 ```
 cd ~/MagicMirror/modules/MMM-MusicOnDemand
 npm install puppeteer@1.11.0
 ```
 And make sure your Chromium version is at least Version 65.0.3325.181!

 Update with:
 ```
 sudo apt-get install chromium-browser
 ```

+Also make sure you set the correct path in the config.txt file.

+For Raspberry Pi 3 it is: "/usr/bin/chromium-browser"